Red is this season's hottest hue - from ox blood to pillar box, it's the shade to be seen in.

 An investigation has been launched to find the source of the contamination, which is suspected to be continental meat suppliers.

-Alongside the jokers were horrified and concerned shoppers, many of whom said they were tempted to turn to vegetarianism in light of the revelations.
+they were tempted to turn to vegetarianism in light of the revelations.

 One shopper said: "Never ever buying burgers ever again.
 Horse meat in them?!
 Absolutely disgusting.
 Making my own from now on."